microsoft/DynamicTelemetry/docs/docs/Architecture.KeyConstructs.Overview.document.md

 Simple examples of a Processor include:

 - Counting and aggregating log messages.
-- Auditing Logging for PII or unintentional secret egress
+- Auditing Logging for PII or unintentional secret egress.
 - Converting verbose logs into metrics.
 - Monitoring logs to invoke an Action when a problem occurs.